 There is no overflow check required for left shifts since bits are added as required.
 For right shifts of positive numbers, the result will decrease by powers of two with a limit of zero.
 Note that right shifts of negative numbers eventually result in -1 if the bit count is sufficiently high.

-Python does not have the vulnerability associated with endianness since the binary operations are defined in terms of multiplication and division by powers of 2.by identifying the endian protocol.
+The vulnerability associated with endianness can be mitigated by identifying the endian protocol.
 Use sys.byteorder to determine the native byte order of the platform.
 The call returns big or little.

-Shifting negative numbers by a positive amount to the right can yield unexpected results as shown in this example:
+Right-shifting negative numbers by a sufficiently large amount will surprisingly converge to -1, not zero.

-for val in range(10):

-print(-10>>val)

--10

--5

--3

--2

--1

--1

--1

--1

--1

--1

 6.3.2 Guidance to language users